Uninett/Argus/docs/development/howtos/htmx-frontend/custom-incident-actions.rst

           views.INCIDENT_UPDATE_ACTIONS['custom-action'] = (CustomActionForm, custom_action_handler)

-The UI part is aslo a little different.
+The UI part is also a little different.
 You need to override and extend the ``htmx/incident/_incident_list_update_menu.html`` template::

   {% extends "htmx/incident/_incident_list_update_menu.html" %}